SiyungCho/seroflow/docs/transformations/transformation.md

   # Create an instance of the custom transformation
   custom_transformation = Add10toVariableAndDataFrameTransformation(...)

-  # Initialize the Pypeline and add the custom transformation step
+  # Initialize the Pipeline and add the custom transformation step
-  pypeline = Pypeline()
+  pipeline = Pipeline()
-  pypeline.add_step(custom_transformation)  # The custom Transformation is now part of the pipeline
+  pipeline.add_step(custom_transformation)  # The custom Transformation is now part of the pipeline
 ```

 ## List of Predefined Transformations: